WHERE IS THE PROMISE OF HIS COMING?

 THE PROMISE

-False teachings concerning the doctrine of the Rapture will facilitate credence by a lukewarm Laodicean Church of the multitude of counterfeits that will be put forward during the Tribulation Period.
-More precisely, there will be such an elaborate system of counterfeits of the Antichrist, the False Prophet, Mystery Babylon, the Mark of the Beast, and many other deceptions that the Apostate Church will fail to recognize the true Antichrist, False Prophet, Mystery Babylon and Mark of the Beast.
+False teachings concerning the doctrine of the Rapture will facilitate belief in a multitude of counterfeits that will be staged during the Tribulation Period.
+For there will be an elaborate system of counterfeits -- of the Antichrist, False Prophet, Mystery Babylon, the Mark of the Beast -- and many other counterfeits that will prevent the Apostate Church from recognizing the true Antichrist, False Prophet, Mystery Babylon and Mark of the Beast.
 It was for this reason that Jesus warned his disciples in Matt.
 24:24, "For there shall arise false Christs, and false prophets, and shall shew great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect."
-"If it were possible" suggests that God will remove his "very elect" from this world prior to the Tribulation in order to prevent their deception by this very sophisticated conspiracy.
+"If it were possible" suggests that God will remove his "very elect" from this world prior to the Tribulation to protect them from the deception of this very sophisticated conspiracy.

-Those who scoff at the pre-Tribulation Rapture in particular deride the "escapist" mentality of holding to the Blessed Hope; however Jesus personally advised His disciples to pray that they would escape the Tribulation:
+Those who scoff at the pre-Tribulation Rapture in particular deride the "escapist mentality" of those who hold fast to the Blessed Hope of the Rapture.
+However, Jesus advised His disciples to "pray always" that they would "escape" the Tribulation period:

 "And take heed to yourselves, lest at any time your hearts be overcharged with surfeiting, and drunkenness, and cares of this life, and so that day come upon you unawares.
 For as a snare shall it come on all them that dwell on the face of the whole earth.
 Watch ye therefore, and pray always, that ye may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man."
 (Luke 21:36)